AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/video-series/advanced-modeling.md

 ---
 title: Advanced Modeling for GraphQL
 description: Learn how to create relationships between Content Fragment Models in Adobe Experience Manager (AEM) and how to leverage these relationships in GraphQL queries.
-sub-product: assets
 version: cloud-service
 topic: Headless, Content Management
-feature: Content Fragments, GraphQL APIs
+feature: Content Fragments, GraphQL API
 role: Developer
 level: Beginner
 kt: 7620